-Students at Tualatin High School, including continuing education for young parents (CEYP) children, will find the comprehensive primary care services Neighborhood Health Center provides in all our community health centers in the Portland area.
+Students at Tualatin High School will find the comprehensive primary care services Neighborhood Health Center provides in all our community health centers in the Portland area.
 Conducted within the Tualatin School District’s guideline, the Tualatin High School SBHC offers:

 Hours of Operation:

 Monday thru Friday: 8:00 AM – 4:30 PM*

 (closed 12 to 12:30 pm daily for lunch)